 Air Conditioning & Fire Safety

 Air conditioning systems and units are a great way to keep your property cool and more and more individuals and businesses are choosing to use them.
 However, when left unmaintained air conditioning can cause fires that can be potentially lethal.
+Fire safety is very important, read this blog to learn how to prevent a fire.

 Any air conditioner that doesn’t have regular maintenance carried out, runs the risk of developing a fault that could lead to a fire.
-This can be caused by a number of things such as worn out filters, fault fire dampers or a build up of debris.
+This can be caused by a number of things such as worn-out filters, fault fire dampers or a build-up of debris.

 Storing any type of flammable material near your unit or system can put your system at risk of catching fire.
 Allowing materials such as paper, leaves, other debris or flammable liquids near your air conditioner means there at potential fire risk.
 All units and systems should be kept clear and free of any materials or debris, and the recommended distance is 3 metres.